AssemblyScript/system-essentials/README.md

 ## Potential extensions

-The following extensions are not feasible yet because they depend on proposals such as Interface Types, but may become useful eventually:
+The following extensions are not feasible yet because they depend on future features such as Interface Types or may require further evaluation, but may become useful eventually:

 * `system.log` logs a message to the system console.
   * `system.log : [string] -> []`

+* Access to the system's IANA timezone database.

 ## Considerations